 Art was my early pathway into healing my life.
 At a time I did not have words anymore, when I was too emotionally wounded to relate to the world, not yet open to therapy, art provided me a way to begin processing the stuck emotions in my body and begin reconnecting to myself.
 From the time I began creating artwork at nineteen years old, art was a very valuable path of transformation for me.
 I approached it that way.
 I did not set out to make art.
 I was not interested in making any political statements or commenting on culture.
 I was not interested to paint in any certain style or learning all about art.
 I was not even interested in making anything beautiful or worth hanging on the wall.
-I was only interested in one thing, the same thing I was interested in when I journaled, when I meditated, when I made changes to my diet, when I read books – I was interested in self-growth, self-discovery, in personal and spiritual connection and transformation.
+I was only interested in one thing, the same thing I was interested in when I journaled, when I meditated, when I made changes to my diet, when I read books – I was, and I still am, interested in self-growth, self-discovery, in personal and spiritual connection and transformation.

 My Creative Process

 From the very beginning I observed very closely my rhythms, the rhythm of my breathing, the movement of my hand and body.
 I watched my thoughts.
 I was constantly experimenting.
 Everything about drawing and painting was an experiment to me.
 I had little interest in learning how to create certain colors, composition or design.
-I had faith that by touching into the natural truth of my own being, being part of this Universe and nature, all that would come through naturally.
+I had faith that by touching into the natural truth of my own being, being part of this Universe and nature, all of that would come through naturally.
 My intent was on freeing myself to let go, to learn to play again, to create and to allow my own soul to be fully in the creation, fully expressed through my body.

 To assist my intention I meditated before and often during painting.
 I would pay very close attention to my breath and find a rhythm to paint from connected to my breathing.
 I would do things like switch hands, even painting with brushes in both hands at the same time.
 I painted with my eyes closed, while humming, while talking out loud, while having conversations with different parts of myself and even with my painting.
 I often tried painting to the vibrations within me, to the inner music, to the music of the Universe we can hear when we are still enough to listen to it.
-I also experimented painting to different types of music, classical without words, being my favorite.
+I also experimented painting to different types of music, classical without words being my favorite.
 In those years, some of my favorites were Beethoven, Chopin, Mozart and Debussy.
 Painting like all true creation and living, is the art of allowing creativity to flow from a place of deep listening.

 Besides music, nature was my main source of inspiration.
 Even though my paintings were very abstract, nature and music are what people saw in my paintings, bodies and faces too.
 The energies and vibrations of nature delighted me, so no wonder my paintings were of nature.
 There never were actual trees, bubbling streams, wind or human forms consciously being painted, though their movement, energy, endless variation of lines and forms subconsciously found their way into my work.